Research

 Polar Studies

 Through the Robert A. Pritzker Center for Meteoritics and Polar Studies we also support research projects in the polar regions in other scientific disciplines.
-See information on expeditions to Antarctica to Queen Maud Land, including Lake Untersee and to Livingston Island, and to Norway
+See information on expeditions to Antarctica to Queen Maud Land, including Lake Untersee, to Livingston Island and other islands near Antarctica, and to Norway.